ross-weir/Donera/apps/cli/README.md

 This package contains the `Donera` cli application.
 The cli is a general purpose application anyone can use to run off-chain supporting infrastructure or pushing live updates to social media integrations, for example.

+This tool will primarily be focused on enabling users of Donera to enhance their fundraising expereince.

 ## Installation

 The cli can be installed via NPM (soon) like so: